harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/cost-optimization-governance.md

   If the policy is invalid, an error message is displayed.
 10. Select the **Account** and the **Region** from the dropdown list in the Test Terminal.
-11. Click **Dry Run** to view the instances or services that will be acted upon when you enforce the rule.
+11. Select **Dry Run** to view the instances or services that will be acted upon when you enforce the rule.
-12. After evaluating the output, click **Run Once** to execute the rule.
+12. After evaluating the output, select **Run Once** to execute the rule.

   <docimage path={require('./static/asset-governance-rule-enforcement.png')} width="60%" height="60%" title="Click to view full size image" />